Nepal Police Club cricket team

-The Nepal Police Club cricket team, commonly known as Nepal Police Club is one of the three departmental teams that play in Prime Minister One Day Cup and also played the Jay Trophy Multiday.
-Other seven provincial teams compete with Nepal Police club in the league.
+The Nepal Police Club cricket team is also known as Nepal Police Club is one of the three departmental team of Nepal.
+The team competes in Prime Minister Cup and Jay Trophy.The team is currently being run under the Nepal Police Club.

 History

 They participated in 2011 National One Day tournament but finished as a runners-up after losing to APF Club in the final.
 But they defeated departmental rival APF Club to lift the title of 2011 Pepsi Standard Chartered T20 National Cricket Tournament.
 They have also won 2017, 2019 and 2024 Prime Minister Cup.